-Showing timing is often unnecessary for melody lines already understood by ear or by reference to music notation, but is very simple if needed.
+Showing timing is often unnecessary for melody lines already understood by ear or by reference to music notation, but is very simple, if needed.
 Instead of representing timing, as music notation does, by different durations of notes and rests within a bar, it's represented by a line of downbeat markers (^) under the melody line, as illustrated next.

-The choice between a rest and an extended note for a downbeat marker between melody notes is left open.
 Common downbeat patterns are 2 beats per bar, 3 beats per bar (here) and 4 beats per bar.
 Showing downbeat markers identifies rhythm independently of anything else, which means using a different rhythm requires only ignoring or changing the downbeat markers (or avoiding using them in the first place).
-Timing choices for notes between downbeats and upbeats, such as jazz "swing feel," are left open.